nfrontero20/silverman-review/README.md

 **3. Frequentist approaches:** summary of two frequentist approaches (stepwise parameter addition and information criterion)

-**4. Existing Bayesian approaches:** summary of two common Bayesian approaches that are useful for human rights research (graphical models and dirichlet process mixtures), discussion of the performance of these approaches on his data sets
+**4. Existing Bayesian approaches:** summary of two common Bayesian approaches that are useful for human rights research (graphical models and dirichlet process mixtures), discussion of the performance of these approaches on Silverman's data sets

 **5. Bayesian-threshold approach:** summary of Silverman's proposed method (Bayesian-threshold)